USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch08_input_files.md

 <a id=conc></a>
 ### CTM_CONC_1: CCTM hourly instantaneous concentration file

 The 3-D CCTM hourly concentration file (CONC) is the most commonly referenced CCTM output file.
 Containing gas-phase species mixing ratios (ppmV) and aerosol species concentra­tions (µg m<sup>‑3</sup>), CONC files include instantaneous model species concentrations at the end of each model hour.
 The number and types of species contained in the CONC files depend on the chemical mechanism and aerosol model configurations that are selected when CCTM is compiled.
-The species concentration INCLUDE files (CONC.EXT) within the mechanism INCLUDE directories list the species that are written to the CONC files for each mechanism configuration.
-The GC_CONC.EXT file lists the gas-phase species, the AE_CONC.EXT file lists the aerosol species, and the NR_CONC lists the nonreactive (inert) species written to the CONC file.
-Species can be removed from the CONC.EXT files to reduce the number of species that are written to, and thus the size of, the CONC file.
+The FORTRAN NameLists within the mechanism directories list the modeled species, and contain a column that specifies which species are written to the CONC files.
+The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
+Species can be removed from the CONC file by editing the CONC column in the NameList file(s) to reduce the number of species that are written to, and thus the size of the CONC file.

 <a id=cgrid></a>
 ### CTM_CGRID_1: CCTM restart file